awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_02_Lab1_Ex1_IdentitySynchronization.md

 **Note**  When your M365 subscription was provisioned, all available licenses were allocated.
 Because we need a few licenses for this and future labs, you can remove license assignments for a few users.

-1. To verify the new user you created open the Office 365 Admin Center in the browser by typing `https://portal.office.com` in the address bar.
+1. To verify the new user you created open the Microsoft 365 Admin Center in the browser by typing `https://admin.microsoft.com/` in the address bar.
 2. Sign in as Holly Dickson with the following credentials:  User name: **holly@M365xZZZZZZ.onmicrosoft.com**, Password: `XBo8MZiKFTstB6G`
 3. In the left navigation, select **users** icon and select **Active users**
 4. You should now see many users that have become synced from the local Active Directory.
 You may need to click the refresh button to update the data in the page.